antonmi/job_reactor/README.markdown

 Inspired by [Resque][1], [Beanstalkd][2]([Stalker][3]), [DelayedJob][4], and etc.

 JobReactor has not 'rails' integration for the time being.
 But it is very close.
-We need test the system with different servers (clusters) and automatize initialization and restart processes.
+We need to test the system with different servers (clusters) and automate the initialization and re-start processes.
 Collaborators, you are welcome!

-So, read 'features' part and try JobReactor.
+So, read the 'features' section and try JobReactor.
 You can do a lot with it.

 Note
 ====